zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

 <!--TODO: Remove the following placeholder sentence when it is explained in more detail. -->

-Because this discussion includes AJAX, TypeScript, and template classes, it does not strictly specify an object-property-method model.
+**NOTE**: Because this discussion includes AJAX, TypeScript, and template classes, it does not strictly specify an object-property-method model.

 The `QueryView` and `EntityView` cache objects both present data from the cache to the `ViewModel`, and provide reference counting.
 A `DataView` is created from the `createView` method of the cache object that was used, as in the example located at `<dir>Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`.
 This example demonstrates a `SaveItemCommand` class that uses the binding between a part and a command.
-This code is also included in the following example.
+This code is also included in the following `WebsiteQuery` example.

-as in the `WebsiteQuery` example.

 ```ts
 this._websitesQueryView = dataContext.masterDetailBrowseSample.websitesQuery.createView(container);